 Additional external changes will involve the further development of specialised referral pathways with partner agencies: Early Intervention Psychosis Service, Drug and Alcohol Service (Eclypse), MIND, Youth Offending Service, Place2be and the Sexual Assault Referral Centre.

-Current partnership boards are interested in redefining their remit to become the vehicle for implementing THRIVE.
+Current partnership boards are interested in redefining their remit to become the vehicle for implementing the THRIVE Framework.
 This move is largely led by a team of staff at CAMHS who are intent on developing a better model of care around early intervention.
-Following THRIVE principles, the model will focus on offering advice for self-help and direct people to getting help.
+Following the THRIVE Framework’s principles, the model will focus on offering advice for self-help and direct people to Getting Help.
 They are also hoping to partner with local authorities to build their skill base and highlight the importance of evidence-based interventions.
 Internally, the team is continuing to think about how they can better support staff with varying levels of supervision and continuing to upskill newer members of staff.
 Perhaps most importantly, they are also trying to look at how to move away from the current situation where all risk seems to reside within specialist CAMHS.
 In order to accomplish this, their future plans involve looking into how agencies can collaboratively manage risk by partnering with other services so they become more confident in addressing risk.

-THRIVE is at the forefront of the commissioners’ minds around the partnership tables in Manchester and Salford.
-The THRIVE framework helps to frame the discussion and helps commissioners establish a coherent cross-agency offer for what families and individuals can expect.
-The commissioners are very keen to drive the offer forward and bring partners together to ensure consistency.
-THRIVE provides a framework for us to ensure things don’t fall through the gaps.
+The THRIVE Framework is at the forefront of the commissioners’ minds around the partnership tables in Manchester and Salford.
+The THRIVE Framework helps to frame the discussion and helps commissioners establish a coherent cross-agency offer for what families and individuals can expect.
+The commissioners are very keen to drive the offer forward and bring partners together to ensure consistency. the THRIVE Framework provides a framework for us to ensure things don’t fall through the gaps.